yabellini/docs.carpentries.org/topic_folders/instructor_training/email_templates_admin.md

 If you submitted your application for a specific instructor training workshop, please disregard the message below.

 We receive hundreds of applications, and we cannot provide no-cost training for every applicant.
-Please, don't let that discourage you!
+Please, do not let that discourage you!
-We'd like to help you bring workshops and instructor training to your organisation.
-We’re working on ways to increase our capacity to offer trainings to individuals not affiliated with member institutions, and hope to be able to offer more of these trainings soon.
+We would like to help you bring workshops and instructor training to your organisation.
+We are working on ways to increase our capacity to offer trainings to individuals not affiliated with member institutions, and hope to be able to offer more of these trainings soon.
 Your application has been placed on our waiting list while we grow our capacity.

-If you’d like to become a Member, get in touch with memberships@carpentries.org to learn more about how we can help you make the case at your organisation.
+If you would like to become a Member, get in touch with memberships@carpentries.org to learn more about how we can help you make the case at your organisation.
 In the meantime, please get involved!
   - Join our discussion email list (https://carpentries.topicbox.com/groups/discuss)
   - Follow us on Twitter (@thecarpentries, @datacarpentry, @swcarpentry, and @libcarpentry)